lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 On the broadest level, my primary theoretical framework is that of reparative reading.
 I understand reparative reading to mean [DEFINITION OF REPARATIVE READING].
 Others have worked to carry out scholarship in this mode, including [OTHER REPARATIVE READERS].
-[SUMMARIZE THE MAIN THREADS / CATEGORIES OF THEIR WORK.]
+[Felski’s neophenomenology in Everyday Aesthetics]   [SUMMARIZE THE MAIN THREADS / CATEGORIES OF THEIR WORK.]
 [WHY I VALUE REPARATIVE READING (INDEPENDENT OF DH & 1790s)].